 - Options Exist Beyond HealthCare.gov

 While many self-employed shoppers instinctively visit HealthCare.gov to find affordable health insurance coverage, there are other options.
-The dedicated agents at the Leb Insurance Group offer the same plans and same information available on HealthCare.gov, but are able to provide consumers with more responsive and personalized assistance.
+The dedicated agents at LEB Insurance Group offer the same plans and same information available on HealthCare.gov, but are able to provide consumers with more responsive and personalized assistance.

 - Smart Health Insurance Coverage Choices Are a Good Business Decision for Small Businesses